Key Points

 What is the difference between a dietitian and a nutritionist?

-• Dietitians are certified experts: They need a graduate degree, complete 1,000 hours of supervised training, and pass a national exam.
-They’re qualified to address overall health concerns like weight loss, fitness nutrition, and sports nutrition, as well as medical nutrition therapy (MNT) in places like hospitals and clinics.
+- Dietitians are certified experts: They need a graduate degree, complete 1,000 hours of supervised training, and pass a national exam.
+They’re qualified to address overall health concerns like weight loss, fitness nutrition, and sports nutrition, as well as provide medical nutrition therapy (MNT) in private practice, hospitals, and clinics.

 Can a dietitian nutritionist prescribe supplements?